Mikejo5000/vsts-docs-pr/release-notes/2018/jul-10-vsts.md

 ## Build and Release

-### General availability of Microsoft-hosted Linux and macOS agents
+### Build and release with Microsoft-hosted Linux and macOS agents

-The Microsoft-hosted Linux and macOS agents are now generally available.
+The Microsoft-hosted Linux and macOS agents are now out of preview and generally available.
 After several months in preview, listening to feedback, and tuning the infrastructure to provide a consistent service, we're excited to offer these now in GA.
 See the [Microsoft-hosted agents](/vsts/pipelines/agents/hosted?view=vsts) documentation for more information.

 ### Automatically deploy to new targets in a deployment group